 Recall that to travel as an e-mail attachment, binary content (like photos, sound files, video or machine codes) must first be converted to plain text characters.
-Thus, the photograph has been encoded to a format called base64, which substitutes 64 printable ASCII characters (A-Z, a-z, 0-9, + and /) for any binary data or for foreign characters, like Cyrillic or Chinese, that can be
+Thus, the photograph has been

 Accordingly, the attached JPEG photograph with the filename "Ball-photo_76x50 pixels_B&W.jpg," has been encoded from non-printable binary code into those 26 lines of apparent gibberish comprising nearly 2,000 plain text characters (N).
 It's now able to traverse the network as an e-mail, yet easily be converted back to binary data when the message reaches its destination.